Enchainments at the Zugspitze

 Linking routes together is an excellent way of increasing the demands and thereby enhancing the overall experience.
-A few years ago I started with this idea in the Wetterstein mountain range, especially around the Zugspitze.
+Inspired by this idea a few years ago, I started to connect different routes with each other in the Wetterstein mountain range – especially around the Zugspitze.
 And since I have always combined the climbs in a way that they all end back at the starting point, I have called them “Zugspitze Infinity Loop”.

-There are no limits to creativity.
-Countless variations exist – depending on your desire, level of endurance, time and the appropriate equipment, if you want to be on the mountain for several days.
+There are hardly any limits to creativity.
+Numerous variations exist – depending on your level of endurance, time and weather conditions, if you want to be on the mountain for several days.
 Some combinations are also very good to climb solo.
 Not only the ascents are demanding in terms of fitness, but also the constant up and down along the ridges.
 An enchainment on the Zugspitze is always a good test of stamina, as there are always a lot of vertical meters to be covered.

 Example: The Infinity Loop “Eibsee – Zugspitze north face – Partnachtal – Höllental – Jubiläumsgrat – Osterfelderkopf”, which I climbed in June 2018 together with Matthias Daube, brings it up to an impressive 8144 metres of vertical elevation in ascent and descent.
 In detail the route looks like this:

 Ascent: Eibsee – north face via Eisenzeit – Zugspitze (1962 metres)